Vermont

 Vermont has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-Six projects, identified by AreaSearch, could affect this region.
-Notable ones are Vermont Reserve Pavilion Redevelopment, The Green Hill, Vermont Inc, and Forest Ridge.
-The following details projects likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely to impact the area.
+Major projects include Vermont Reserve Pavilion Redevelopment, The Green Hill, Vermont Inc., and Forest Ridge.
+Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.